Remote Proofreading Jobs and 26 Places to Find Them

 What is proofreading?

 To proofread is to go over a document’s final draft with a fine-tooth comb, searching for grammatical, spelling, punctuation, and formatting errors.
+Unlike the job of a copy editor, you don't have to concern yourself with language style or voice.
 It may seem simple, but it requires a thorough understanding of not just the English language but also the appropriate manuscript formatting styles.
-Web content, academic papers, and many other types of writing — each comes with preferred language and formats.
+Web content, academic papers, and many other types of writing — proofreading and correcting each requires a thorough understanding of its preferred language and formats.

 Is there demand for proofreaders?